DataRecce/recce-documentation/docs/docs/features/column-level-lineage.md

 ## Usage

-1. Select a node in thew lineage DAG, then click the **eye** icon next to the column you want to view.
+1. Select a node in the lineage DAG, then click the **eye** icon next to the column you want to view.

     ![alt text](../../assets/images/features/cll-1.png){: .shadow}